-- Are we offering products, services and advice that are appropriate for each customer’s needs?
+- Are we offering products, services and advice appropriate for our customers’ needs?

 - Are we being transparent and communicating clearly?

 - Are we being honest?
-Including admitting mistakes and acting quickly to put them right
+This includes admitting mistakes and acting quickly to put things right

-See the tabbed sections below for more detail on how we are treating customers fairly
+See the tabbed sections below for more detail on how we're treating customers fairly

 Our Customer Commitments

 Having access to energy is one of the most fundamental needs of all households and businesses.
-We’re committed to providing fair value energy for all our customers - it’s the right thing to do.
+We’re committed to providing fair value energy for all our customers.

 Our aim is to offer the best service in the industry, and that means we listen to you and act on your feedback where we can.